 By analyzing the metrics, you can gain insight into the performance of the regression methods.
-In general,
+In general, all methods showed very close results, indicating a satisfactory ability to predict DTS.
+When the R2 score,

 Figure 2: Correlation maps of the well-logs inputs and output (DTS).